 There are many cosmetic surgeons in this country; a small percentage are board certified by the American Board of Plastic Surgery, are members of The American Society of Plastic Surgeons (ASPS), and are considered “plastic surgeons.”
 ASPS Member Surgeons:

-Please check for Dr. Togba and Dr. Ellis’s ASPS accreditation here.
+Please check for Dr. Joseph N. Togba’s ASPS accreditation here.

 You may also want to read the ASPS Member Qualifications while you’re there.

-Dr. Togba and Dr. Ellis’s credentials begin with board certification, but their many years of experience speak for themselves.
-Please click here to read Dr. Togba’s biography or here to read Dr. Ellis’s biography.
-We also welcome you to contact us today to learn more about our board-certified plastic surgeons in Oakland, California.
+Dr. Joseph N. Togba’s credentials begin with board certification, but his many years of experience speak for themselves.
+Please click here to read Dr. Joseph N. Togba’s biography.
+We also welcome you to contact us today to learn more about our board-certified plastic surgeon in Oakland, California.